-The Ministry offered £1000 pounds – a decent sum in the 1930s – to anyone who could invent a beam that could kill a sheep from a distance of at least 100 yards.
+The Ministry offered £1000 pounds – a decent sum in the 1930s – to anyone who could invent a beam that could terminate a sheep from a distance of at least 100 yards.

 Even more interesting is the fact that the discovery of radar was a consolation prize of sorts, with the primary goal of the research through which it was discovered being to produce a “death ray” – a goal that was, perhaps thankfully, never realized.

 The 1930s was a volatile decade, and Britain found itself in a more precarious position than it had been for quite some time.
 Just across the water, Hitler’s Nazi Party had taken power, and Germany was building up its armaments and amassing an army in clear violation of the Peace Treaty of Versailles.

 Aviation technology had been advancing in leaps and bounds since the First World War, in which aircraft had already shown tremendous military potential.